-This fall, why not make your coffee break more enjoyable by indulging in one or more of Sisel Kaffé’s 6 Fall Coffee Hacks:
+This summer, why not make your coffee break more enjoyable by indulging in one or more of Sisel Kaffé’s 6 Coffee Hacks:

 6. Make your own coffee creamer – why spend all that money on flavored coffee creamers, when you can make you own, cheaper and healthier?
 Here’s all you need for the basic DIY coffee creamer: